agermon/academic-kickstart/content/home/experience.md

   location = "Botucatu (Brazil) - Montpellier (France)" date_start = "2015-09-01"
   date_end = "2019-06-21"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Consequences of clear-cutting on the production of fine roots, CO2, CH4 and N2O down to the water table in coppice-managed Eucalyptus grandisstands in a throughfall-exclusion experiment"""

 +++